Shafin98/LMS-Project/README.md

 # 📚 LMS — Full Stack Learning Management System

 A secure, role-based **Learning Management System** built with **Django REST Framework** and **React**.
-Designed to support real-world educational workflows — from course creation and student enrollment to admin-level reporting and analytics.
+It is designed to support real-world educational workflows, from creating courses and enrolling students to managing the platform with admin-level reporting and analytics.

 ---